taylorperkins/bangazon-llc/crash-course/FND_07_CLASSES.md

 # Python Classes

-A class in Python is much like the new instances of functions that you created in JavaScript when you learned about prototypal inheritance.
+Python classes are, well, objects!
+While they can be used to store data, they are more generally used to create instances of a type, or perform actions.

-Instead of using the `new` keyword, or using the newer `Object.create()` function, you simply define a class and call it like you were calling a function.
+Instead of using the `def` keyword, you simply define a class and call it like you were calling a function.
 Below is a perfectly valid class (that does absolutely nothing) and then gets created and invoked afterwards.

 ```python
 # Define a class